Arms Warrior DPS Vault of the Incarnates Raid Guide — Season 4

 Nothing on this fight can be spell reflected, but it can still be used as a general damage reduction cooldown.

-Heroic Leap Icon Heroic Leap and Intervene Icon Intervene can be used to counteract the pull from Gossamer Burst Icon Gossamer Burst, while Charge Icon Charge can help prevent the knockback from Repelling Burst Icon Repelling Burst.
+Heroic Leap Icon Heroic Leap and Intervene Icon Intervene can be used to counteract the pull from Gossamer Burst Icon Gossamer Burst, while Charge Icon Charge can help prevent the knockback from Repelling Burst Icon Repelling Burst, making this movement-based encounter quite easy for Warriors.

 Dathea, Ascended